DotwoodMedia/dotwood.js/README.md

 client.login();
 ```

-3. Make a coomands folder with the name: "commands".
+3. Make a commands folder with the name: "commands".
 Example:
 ```
 module.exports = {
     name: 'ping',